fatiando/website/index.rst

       </li>

       <li><i class="fa-li fas fa-search fa-fw"></i>
-         <b>Carefully designed interfaces</b> for our functions and classes are debated
+         <b>Carefully designed interfaces</b> for our functions and classes.
+We debate
-         and experimented on widely to make them as user-friendly as possible.
-We also focus on promoting best practices in geophysical data analysis through the design of our software.
+         and experiment with our design to make our libraries as user-friendly as possible.
+We also focus on promoting best practices in geophysical data analysis.
       </li>

       <li><i class="fa-li fas fa-door-open fa-fw"></i>